clemsonacm/presentations/sources/autograding/autograding.md

 - We want to make the School of Computing a better place

-## How we can help your students
+## How we can help your students?

 - We teach introductory topics like Linux and Git
 - We bring in companies in to present technical topics
+- We host the programming team and seminar
+	- Teaches teamwork
-- The programming team teaches algorithmic problem solving
+	- Teaches problem solving
+- Open to everyone interested

 ## Why would you want to automate your work?